alex-drake/R-for-Analysts/shiny reactivity.md

 output$foo <- renderText({ bar })
 ```

 On first glance this would suggest that observers *do* return values however, the function `renderText()` is not an observer/endpoint unless it is assigned to `output$foo`.
-This assignment wraps `renderText()` into another function which *is* an observer - this is necessary to send the data to the browser.
+This assignment wraps `renderText()` into another function which *is* an observer and is required if we want to send the data to the browser.

-We will demonstrate this by using the `renderPlot()` placeholder we created earlier and displaying the summary data from `acc_data()`.
+We will demonstrate this by using the `renderPlot()` placeholder we created earlier and display the summary data from `acc_data()`.
 Note that we again limit the displayed data by the 'Severity' user input.

 ```{r, eval=F}
 output$plot <- renderPlot({